aredn/documentation/arednGettingStarted/node_admin.rst

   Since DHCP leases are dynamic and can change over time, there may be a reason why a host's assigned IP address should be made permanent.
 This is especially useful if that host will provide an application, program, or service through your node to the mesh network at large.
 As mentioned above, you can reserve that host's DHCP address by clicking the [+] icon at the right of the row.
 You will see that host now appear in the *Address Reservations* list.

 Advanced Options
-  Addition options will be displayed when you click **Advanced Options**.
+  Additional options will be displayed when you click **Advanced Options**.
 This section allows you to specify DHCP option codes and values which are sent to devices on your node's LAN network.
 In addition to providing an IP address, the DHCP protocol is able to send a large number of options for device configuration.
 Any LAN client joining the network can request specific DHCP options in addition to its IP address.
 These *Advanced Options* are especially helpful for configuring and provisioning VoIP phones on your node's LAN.

   The `Internet Assigned Numbers Authority (IANA) <https://www.iana.org/assignments/bootp-dhcp-parameters/bootp-dhcp-parameters.xhtml>`_ is the source for information about all DHCP options.
 Specific vendor equipment may or may not support all of the options, so you should verify which options are supported by referring to the manufacturer's documentation for your LAN device.